-In this post, we will cover:
+In this post, we cover:

-Martinje was named after sveti Martin (St. Martin of Tours) who was buried on November 11, 397.
+Martinje was named after sveti Martin (St. Martin of Tours), who was buried on November 11, 397.
 Sveti Martin was a Roman legionnaire and a great lover of wine.
 He is considered to be the protector of vineyards and winegrowers.

 Sveti Martin is also the first saint who wasn’t a martyr, and yet he still has his own holiday.
 He was known for helping the poor and needy.
 Because of that, he is also considered to be the protector of the poor, beggars, soldiers, horsemen, and travelers.

-Krštenje mošta happens during the night between September 10 to September 11.
+Krštenje mošta happens every year during the night between September 10 to September 11.
 People usually gather together and wait for midnight when Sveti Martin comes to christen the must.

-Two months later on November 11, Martinje marks the day when the produced wine is ready to drink.
+Two months later, on November 11, Martinje marks the day when the produced wine is ready to drink.

 According to the legend, Sveti Martin was the first to introduce the ceremony of blessing the must.
 The must was considered impure and sinful.
 Once it turns into wine, it becomes mature.

-Martinje is especially appreciated in the southern part of Croatia, Hrvatsko zagorje, Međimurje, Podravina, Baranja, and Slavonija.
+Martinje is especially appreciated in southern Croatia, Hrvatsko zagorje, Međimurje, Podravina, Baranja, and Slavonija.
 Some Croatian cities celebrate this holiday by organizing traditional folk and music gatherings.
 The biggest celebrations of Martinje in Croatia are organized in Sveti Martin na Muri, Požega, Velika Gorica, Kutjevo, and Sveti Ivan Zelina.

-Martinje also marks the day when field work comes to an end for the year.
+Martinje also marks the day when fieldwork comes to an end for the year.

-So, why where did Martin’s goose come from?
+So, where did Martin’s goose come from?

 When bishop Hilary died, there was no one who would take over the bishop’s place except for Martin.
 To avoid being named bishop, Martin hid in a bush.
 A nearby goose started honking, revealing his position.

 Martin was found and became the next bishop out of duty, not out of desire.
 But that’s life, isn’t it?
-Sometimes we gotta do what we gotta do.
+Sometimes, we gotta do what we gotta do.